R-aryan/Pig-Dice-Game/README.md

 ### The first player to score 100 or more points wins or the winning score can be set by the player

+This is one of the basic games that i bulit while learning the basics of javascript from scratch.
+Feel free to check it out.